-Pain as the presenting complaint in dogs and cats
+Pain in dogs and cats

 Pain is defined as an unpleasant sensation that can range from mild, localised discomfort to severe agony.
 Pain arises from actual or potential tissue damage and resultant nerve stimulation.
 All tissue injury, including that from surgery, trauma, inflammation and disease, can cause pain.
 Pain is both a sensory and an emotional experience; therefore, it is very subjective and difficult to measure.